 Many of them were Toby’s buddies when he was still a puppy.
 Quite a few of them died from cancer shortly after being diagnosed.
 All of them were purchased for a lot of money from reputable breeders.

 I’ve also heard people say that they prefer to buy puppies from breeders because they offer a health guarantee.
 This seems like a great idea at first but keep in mind that this guarantee doesn’t cover everything.

 For example, it doesn’t cover infectious diseases or accidents.
-The health guarantee can also be offered for only a limited amount of time because nobody can realistically guarantee that the dog will never ever have a health issue.
+The health guarantee can also be offered for only a limited amount of time because nobody can really guarantee that the dog will never ever have a health issue.

 And the most important point is, what happens if you want to take advantage of the “health guarantee”?
 In many cases, it means that you have to give your dog back to the breeder.
 Would you do it??